isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2023-10-11-post-LSB NOTICE: RENEWAL OF PRACTISING CERTIFICATE FOR 2024.md

 (c) Any incomplete application, such as forms not signed, not accompanied by the correct fee, incomplete CPD Summary Form etc, will be subject to rejection.

-(d) Hard copy application forms and cheques are not accepted and will not be processed.
+(d) Hardcopy application forms and cheques are not accepted and will not be processed.

 **(5) Collection**